RebelToolbox/RebelDocumentation/development/compiling/compiling_for_x11.rst

     Using Clang appears to be a requirement for OpenBSD, otherwise fonts would not build.

-.. note:: If you are compiling Godot for production use, then you can
+.. note:: If you are compiling Rebel Engine for production use, then you can
           make the final executable smaller and faster by adding the SCons option ``target=release_debug``.

-          If you are compiling Godot with GCC, you can make the binary even smaller and faster by adding the SCons option ``use_lto=yes``.
+          If you are compiling Rebel Engine with GCC, you can make the binary even smaller and faster by adding the SCons option ``use_lto=yes``.
           As link-time optimization is a memory-intensive process, this will require about 7 GB of available RAM while compiling.

-.. note:: If you want to use separate editor settings for your own Godot builds
+.. note:: If you want to use separate editor settings for your own Rebel Engine builds
           and official releases, you can enable
           :ref:`doc_data_paths_self_contained_mode` by creating a file called
           ``._sc_`` or ``_sc_`` in the ``bin/`` folder.